 - 2.1 The main objective is to give officers every opportunity to improve their performance or conduct.
-The procedure will not be invoked until an officer has been advised of any allegation of unsatisfactory performance or conduct and has been given every reasonable assistance by way of advice, information, guidance or training to achieve the desired standards. - 2.2 The procedure identifies who has authority to take disciplinary action and aims to ensure that officers are protected against unreasonable or inconsistent disciplinary action. - 2.3 Where a Head of Department or Deputy Chief Executive is the subject of disciplinary action the principles enshrined in this procedure shall be adopted.
+The procedure will not be invoked until an officer has been advised of any allegation of unsatisfactory performance or conduct and has been given every reasonable assistance by way of advice, guidance or training to achieve the desired standards. - 2.2 The procedure identifies who has authority to take disciplinary action and aims to ensure that officers are protected against unreasonable or inconsistent disciplinary action.